-This village cont ins something over two hundred houses, and about one thousand inhabitants, presenting at present but a poor apology for its former Steam Ferry-Upper Black Rock to Waterloo.
+This village contains something over two hundred houses, and about one thousand inhabitants, presenting at present but a poor apology for its former pretensions.

-pretensions.
 There are, however, several mills in operation, and sites for as many more.
 But the velocity of the current of the Niagara and dangers of its entrance, on account of hidden reefs of rocks must always act as a barrier against the prosperity of the place.